DavidJ7705/SoC_Project/index.md

 * `if (block_position >= 11'd640)
     block_position <= 11'd0;`.
 If the blocks position reaches or exceeds the decimal value of 640, it wraps around to the start at the left.
 <br><img src="https://raw.githubusercontent.com/DavidJ7705/SoC_Project/main/docs/assets/images/fastcode1.png"> <br>
+---

+* `if (col >= block_position && col < block_position + 11'd50) begin`.
+This checks for if the column is within the horizontal range of screen, and if it is, it spans 50 pixels.
+If the column is also in this range, the code determines the colour of it based on its position.
+* `case ((block_position / 50) % 3)`.
+This determines each block colour by dividing it by 50 and then using the modulo operator to alternate between 0, 1 and 2.
+These values link to the different registers, for red, green, and blue.
+* `Case 0`.
+The block is fully red when `(block_position / 50) % 3 == 0`.
+* `Case 1`.
+The block is fully blue when `(block_position / 50) % 3 == 1`.
+*  `Case 2`.
+The block is fully green when `(block_position / 50) % 3 == 2`.
+* `Default case`.
+If an unexpected error happens, the block will change to white.
+All colour registers are set to high as this will output a white.

 <br><img src="https://raw.githubusercontent.com/DavidJ7705/SoC_Project/main/docs/assets/images/fastcode2.png"> <br>

+---
 <br><img src="https://raw.githubusercontent.com/DavidJ7705/SoC_Project/main/docs/assets/images/fastcode3.png"> <br>